 By: Halsey Shaheen, BSc, AAg, Regional Livestock Specialist

-For more information you can contact your local Regional Livestock Specialist, or call the Agriculture Knowledge Centre at 1-866-457-2377.
+For more information on minerals for livestock on pasture, contact your local Regional Livestock Specialist or the Agriculture Knowledge Centre at 1-866-457-2377.